Military Aircraft Civilians Can Purchase

 Lockheed F-104 Starfighter

 Lockheed’s F-104 “Starfighter” was first introduced in the late 1950s and was active in militaries across the globe until the early 2000s.
 The US, Italy, Germany, Turkey, Spain, and many other nations all flew F-104s at some point in time during its 40-plus years of operation.
 They are now retired from military use but can be purchased by private buyers.
 The Starfighter was developed with help from renowned aeronautical engineer, Kelly Johnson.
 Johnson was also involved in the development of the U-2 spy plane and the SR-71 Blackbird.
-This aircraft for sale proved particularly deadly to operate and was plagued with controversy during its operational lifetime.
+This military aircraft for sale proved particularly deadly to operate and was plagued with controversy during its operational lifetime.
 Nonetheless, according to the FAA, there are ten privately owned F-104 Starfighters in the US.
 Three of which are ex-Canadian military aircraft belonging to the civilian demonstration team, Starfighters Inc. of Clearwater, Florida.
 In 2011, there was a restored, albeit engineless, F-104 for sale in the UK for £25,000.
+Don’t want the hassle of owning the real thing?
+Grab this F-104 Model Aircraft Kit.

 The Mikoyan-Gurevich MiG 21 has been a staple in military air forces around the world since its introduction in 1959.
 Primarily used by the Soviet, Indian, and Libyan Air Forces, the MiG 21 was the first successful Soviet aircraft to perform both intercepting and fighting capabilities effectively.
 It held a number of world records including its rank as the most produced supersonic aircraft in history.
-Despite still being used by some military forces today, the MiG 21 can be purchased to be owned privately all over the world.
+Despite still being used by some military forces today, the MiG 21 is a military aircraft for sale that can be purchased for private ownership all over the world.
 It’s estimated that somewhere around 10,000 MiG 21s were produced by the Soviet Union and their allies over the last forty years.
 According to the FAA, there are 44 aircraft for sale in the United States alone.
 Three are located in Portland, Oregon at Premier Space Systems which perform public and private sub-orbital atmospheric space launch services.
 How much will one of these aircraft set you back?
 Around $150,000.
+Don’t want the hassle of owning the real thing?
+Grab this MiG 21 Model Aircraft Kit.

 The MK-58 Hawker Hunter was originally built for the Royal Air Force (RAF) as a fighter jet in the late 1940s and early 1950s.
 Later, it would transition into intelligence gathering and fighter-bomber roles.
 Both single and double pilot versions were created.
 The aircraft was heavily exported, serving in a large number of other military units around the world.
 It officially retired in 2014 and now enjoys “warbird” status.
-Maxing out at just under 700 miles per hour and regarded as one of the great early fighters (the UK produced around 2000 of them), military aviation enthusiasts would be happy to get their hands on one of these aircraft for sale.
+Maxing out at just under 700 miles per hour and regarded as one of the great early fighters (the UK produced around 2000 of them), military aviation enthusiasts would be happy to get their hands on one of these military aircraft for sale.
 If you have the funds, they aren’t all that hard to locate.
 Most Hawkers that are still in existence are owned by groups who perform aerial demonstrations.
 Some are contracted by the military for use as target training and threat stimulation.
+Don’t want the hassle of owning the real thing?
+Grab this Hawker Hunter Model Aircraft Kit.

 Aero L-39 Albatros